maxim-ge/far2l-deb/README.md

 If there is no package for your OS release or architecture, you may try to build package yourself using make_far2l_deb_tty.sh.

-As backend-separation branch is used, run with `far2l --tty` to get VERY EXPERIMENTAL console support; use at your own risk.
-NB! putty fails to process some hotkeys, wal commander internal terminal works better.
+As backend-separation branch is used, you can run `far2lс` to get very experimental console support; do not run `far2l` or `far2l --tty` in console directly to avoid gvfs mount problems.

-To use gvfs-plugin on X11-less server, don't forget to do `sudo apt install gvfs-fuse`, then use provided `far2lc.sh` to launch far2l.
+putty fails to process some hotkeys, wal commander terminal works better.